HardenChris/reading-notes/code_301/read_02.md

 **What does componentDidMount do?**

-- is invoked after a component is mounted. loads network requests or start the DOM.
+- is invoked after a component is mounted. loads network requests or starts the DOM.

 ## React State Vs Props

 **What types of things can you pass in the props?**

-- arguments, displayed information like titles and subtitles,
+- arguments displayed information like titles and subtitles,

 **What is the big difference between props and state?**